Absence of local conserved quantity in the Heisenberg model with next-nearest-neighbor interaction: Introduction

 In this paper, we prove the non-integrability of the Heisenberg model and the XYZ model with next-nearest-neighbor interactions.
+This model is also called as {\it zigzag spin ladders}, where we regard the next-nearest-neighbor interaction on odd sites (1,3,5,$\ldots$) and even sites (2,4,6,$\ldots$) as two parallel lines and the nearest-neighbor interactions as ladders.
 We show that if all of the next-nearest-neighbor interactions (X, Y, and Z) are nonzero and one of the nearest-neighbor interactions with X, Y, and Z is nonzero, then this system has no nontrivial local conserved quantity.
-Our setup includes an important model, the Majundhar-Ghosh model~\cite{MG}, as its special case.
-The Majundhar-Ghosh model is a famous frustration-free system, whose ground state and several excited energy eigenstates can be solved exactly~\cite{CM82, CEM, Ber18}.
-With combining our result and these established facts, the Majundhar-Ghosh model is rigorously proven to be an interesting system where several energy eigenstates are solvable but most of energy eigenstates are unsolvable, at least by the quantum inverse scattering method.
-With a slight extension, the Shastry-Sutherland model~\cite{SS81} is also shown to have no local conserved quantity.
+Our setup includes an important model, the Majumdar-Ghosh model~\cite{MG}, as its special case.
+The Majumdar-Ghosh model is a famous frustration-free system, whose ground state and several excited energy eigenstates can be solved exactly~\cite{CM82, CEM, Ber18}.
+In addition to this model, various frustration-free zigzag spin chains~\cite{Ham88, Bat09, BS12, SH24} are also special cases of our setup.
+By combining our result and the frustration-free property of these models, the Majumdar-Ghosh model and other zigzag spin chain models mentioned above are rigorously proven to be interesting models where several energy eigenstates are solvable but most of energy eigenstates are unsolvable, at least by the quantum inverse scattering method.
+With a slight extension, a quantum chain model proposed by Shastry and Sutherland~\cite{SS81} is also shown to have no local conserved quantity.

 This paper is organized as follows.
 In \sref{claim}, we rigorously define the local conserved quantity and its absence and present our main theorems.
 We claim that the XYZ chain with Z magnetic field and the Heisenberg chain with next-nearest-neighbor interaction have no local conserved quantity.
-Although the non-integrability of the former has already been shown in \cite{Shi19}, in this paper we provide a pedagogical explanation of this proof since this proof serves as a prototype of other applications.
-In \sref{proof-idea}, we explain the proof method for the absence of local conserved quantity: Expanding a candidate of a candidate of a local conserved quantity by the basis with the Pauli matrices and the identity operator, we demonstrate that all of the coefficients of these operators are zero by using the fact that it commutes with the Hamiltonian.
+Although the non-integrability of the former has already been shown in \cite{Shi19}, in this paper, we provide a pedagogical explanation of this proof since this proof serves as a prototype of other applications.
+In \sref{proof-idea}, we explain the proof method for the absence of local conserved quantity: Expanding a candidate of a local conserved quantity by the basis with the Pauli matrices and the identity operator, we demonstrate that all of the coefficients of these operators are zero by using the fact that it commutes with the Hamiltonian.
 In \sref{symbol1}, we introduce several useful symbols employed in our proofs.